fhtino/mynotes/notes/sql/linq_params.md

 query = query.Where(x => values.Contains(x.CategoryID));
 ```

-The running sql query will be like this:
+The generated sql query will be like this:
 ```SQL
 SELECT
    [Extent1].[ID] AS [ID],